 Skills of a good therapist

-Therapists are skillful, too.
+Therapists are skilful, too.
 They are trained to be versatile individuals because they deal with people who have different personalities.
 They possess the following skills:

 Because their career is about studying and helping individuals, they have strong interpersonal skills, which means that they relate well to people coming from different walks of life.

 Because treatment takes a lot of time, they will need a lot of patience to see the treatment through to its finality.

 Therapists are trustworthy as they are expected to keep patient information confidential.

 They must have the ability to understand and put their perspective to that of their patients’ experiences to help them understand the cause of their feelings.

 Critical thinking skills

 A therapist must have strong critical thinking skills to determine an accurate diagnosis and develop a proper treatment plan.

 Therapists help people to explore, understand, and explain the feelings and emotions that are related to their experiences.
 This allows patients to reflect on what is happening to them and seek alternative ways to heal.
 The aim of this career is to help people better understand themselves and the community they belong to so that they can live their lives freely and happily.